red5pro/red5pro-installer/README.md

 #### 3. REMOVE RED5PRO INSTALLATION

 This option lets you remove an existing red5pro installation.
-Removal deletes all the files and removes red5pro startup script if it exists.
+Removal deletes all the files and removes red5pro service (if it exists).

 On selection of this option, the program looks for existing red5pro installation in the install location.
 If an installation is found, the user will be prompted to confirm the removal action.
 If user confirms it (by pressing Y + [ ENTER ] ), the script deletes the red5pro installation as well as any red5pro service installed on the OS.